 Trek The Jungle Of Similajau National Park

 The beauty of Bintulu is best showcased at Similajau National Park.
 While this may just seem like a narrow protected strip of forest by the beach, it offers plenty of diversity.
-There are the beaches, jungle, over 180 species of birds, crocodiles, wild animals like the wild boar and long tailed-macaques… The list goes on.
+There are the beaches, jungle, over 180 species of birds, crocodiles, wild boar, gibbons, mouse deer and long tailed-macaques… The list goes on.

 The park is located about 30 minutes from Bintulu city center.
-There are three ways of getting there – by taxi, by joining a tour group or going by boat.
+There are three ways of getting there – by taxi, by joining a tour through a local agency or driving yourself.
+If you take a taxi, arrange a pick-up time as you’ll struggle to get a Grab taxi to pick you up out here.

-Entry fee at time of writing is RM10 per person for Malsysians and RM20 per person for non-Malaysians.
+Entry fee at time of writing is RM10 per person for Malaysians and RM20 per person for non-Malaysians.

 Address: Similajau, 97000 Bintulu, Sarawak